 From Scientific American:

-Searching for the Next Facebook or Google: Bloomberg Helps Launch Tech Incubator
+Searching for the Next Facebook or Google: Bloomberg Helps Launch Tech Incubator____________

 The former mayor speaks with Scientific American about the new Cornell Tech campus in New York City: “Culture attracts capital a lot quicker than capital will attract culture.”